 JWPC’s Tafila Wind Farm has indeed placed Jordan on the renewable energy map of the world, and contributed to reducing the Kingdom’s reliance on imported fossil fuels.
 JWPC has set a precedent for future investments in renewable energy, by being the first privately sponsored utility scale renewable energy developer to negotiate and sign an off-take agreement (PPA) with the Kingdom’s national distributor and single buyer, the National Electric Power Company (NEPCO).
 In November 2013, JWPC’s financing, technical, environmental and legal contracts and agreements served as templates for other projects to come.

-JWPC’s 117 MW Tafila Wind Farm was the first renewable energy power plant to connect to the national grid and begin commercial operations (COD) on September 16, 2015, and is now in its sixth year of operations.
+JWPC’s 117 MW Tafila Wind Farm was the first renewable energy power plant to connect to the national grid and begin commercial operations (COD) on September 16, 2015, and is now in its seventh year of operations.

 JWPC’s Tafila Wind Farm has become a landmark hub for various academic, professional and official visitors.
 JWPC also has extensive CSR initiatives and programs that serve to support the local community.